 Hi friends!
 Happy Monday.
 I’m up on the Butterfly Reflections Ink blog today with a watercolored holiday card and a tip about how to stretch your stamps to get more use out of them!
 I hope you’ll stop by and check it out!

-I am up on the Butterfly Reflections Ink Blog today with an elegant card based on a dress I found on Pinterest.
-Head on over there and check it out!
+Hi friends!
+I’m up on the Butterfly Reflections Ink blog today with a set of “official” nice list stationery.
+I hope you’ll click over and check it out!

 Have a great week!
 Back soon with some more Christmas cards. 🙂

 Today is the day!
 The Ton Stamps is having a mini-release featuring their Holiday Flourishes stamp set with coordinating dies.
 You may recognize this stamp set from the Catherine Pooler Stamp of Approval boxes that went out last month.
 Now, you have the opportunity to purchase the stamp set on its own!
 And, and, AND there are now coordinating dies available!
 Heck, yes!

 Okay, let’s jump into the projects.
 I made a card, a tag, and a card-tag (hybrid?
 Completely made up?
 Yep, probably just the latter.)
 This post is kinda long, so I hope you’ll bear with me.

 When I first received the set. my initial thought was to use all of those gorgeous flourishes (that are so nicely cut with the dies) to frame a shaker window.
 I haven’t made very many (if any… I can’t remember) pastel holiday cards this year, and this set was just screaming to be stamped in mint, pink, and silver.

 I hope you’re still with me at the end of this super long post!
 Enjoy the rest of The Ton’s DT’s creations… I’m off to go check them out!